jakeedgar/withering-poetry-gen/README.md

-# withering [ a i ]
+# wither [ a i ]

 #### by: jake edgar

 ## DESCRIPTION

-- withering ai is a full-stack web application that takes an input from a user and returns the input in the style of erasure poetry.
+- wither ai is a full-stack web application that takes an input from a user and returns the input in the style of erasure poetry.

 ## Diagram of Application